Inverse 3D Microscopy Rendering for Cell Shape Inference with Active Mesh: Conclusion

 \section{Conclusion}

-We have introduced \textbf{deltaMIC}, a differentiable fluorescence microscopy image renderer that takes a surface mesh and a parametrized PSF to generate realistic 3D confocal fluorescent images.
-The GPU-parallelized C++/CUDA implementation of the mesh FT allows to compute the forward and backward passes in tractable times, and is further optimized through a spectral narrow-band method.
-We demonstrate that our differentiable renderer can accurately retrieve fine details of complex shapes from artificial or real 3D microscopy fluorescent images, thanks to its ability to fine-tune the shape loss function via the PSF.
-Contrary to other active-mesh segmentation methods, it does not require arbitrary shape regularization terms to achieve smooth results.
-Yet, other priors may be added to constrain shapes, based on physical or geometric knowledge, and could prove useful to solve inverse mechanical problems \cite{frishman2020learning,roffay2021inferring}.
+We introduced \textit{deltaMic}, a first-of-its-kind differentiable 3D microscopy image creator that renders realistic 3D confocal fluorescence images from a surface mesh and a parametrized PSF.
+Our GPU-parallelized mesh FT implementation enables efficient forward and backward computations, further optimized with a spectral narrow-band method. \textit{deltaMic} is relatively robust to random noise in the image and mesh initialization, accurately recovering fine details of complex shapes from artificial and real 3D microscopy images thanks to its ability to fine-tune the shape loss function via the PSF.
+Unlike traditional active mesh methods, it does not require fine-tuned shape regularization terms to achieve smooth results.
+However, knowledge-based priors can be incorporated to constrain cell shapes, opening the avenue for direct implementation of inverse mechanical problems from microscopy data \cite{ichbiah2023embryo} through integration with a differentiable physical simulator.

-Our method constitutes a fundamental building block for inverse rendering of 3D fluorescence microscopy images and paves the way for many applications.
-Extending our approach to 1D polygonal lines would allow to characterize the geometry of filaments in cytoskeletal networks, whose segmentation remain a major challenge \cite{ozdemir2021automated}.
-Furthermore, our method shares several insights with deconvolution techniques for microscopy, which are fundamentally based on inverse image rendering and optimization \cite{sarder2006deconvolution}.
-Implementing more photorealistic PSF models based on specific microscope modalities \cite{Hanser:03,Hanser:04,Zernikereview} could allow performing blind deconvolution of microscopy images in an original manner.
-From an implementation perspective, and in spite of all the improvements proposed, the computational cost of our method remains a bottleneck for large 3D images, and other acceleration strategies would be explored.
-Eventually, it could be interesting to explore deep-learning based applications, where our renderer could be a differentiable building block of a larger pipeline, as in 2D applications \cite{DBLP:conf/cvpr/KatoUH18,DBLP:journals/corr/abs-2003-08934}.
+Our approach opens numerous avenues for both practical applications and theoretical extensions.
+As an active contour method, it naturally lends itself to biological shape tracking in time-lapse microscopy.
+Incorporating more photorealistic PSF models tailored to specific microscopy modalities~\cite{Hanser:03,Hanser:04,Zernikereview,aguet2009super} could enable blind deconvolution of microscopy images with integrated shape priors~\cite{levin2009understanding,debarnot2024deep}.
+But extending our framework to handle space-variant PSFs~\cite{escande2015sparse,debarnot2021deepblur}, which violate translational invariance, may require significant theoretical and computational developments.
+In terms of geometry, the method could be adapted to handle 1D structures—such as cytoskeletal filaments, whose segmentation remains a major challe~\cite{ozdemir2021automated}—or extended to fully 3D shapes like nuclei or condensates, paving the way for multidimensional active mesh algorithms.
+On the implementation side, additional acceleration strategies could help mitigate the computational demands of large 3D volumes.
+Finally, thanks to its full differentiability, our method can be readily integrated as a module within larger (deep-)learning pipelines~\cite{DBLP:conf/cvpr/KatoUH18,DBLP:journals/corr/abs-2003-08934}.